Which side of the fence am I responsible for?

 Am I responsible for damage to my garden fence?

-Once you have access to the deeds and can view the plans, you’ll notice markers that show whether responsibility lies with you or your neighbour if there’s damage to a fence or wall boundary between the properties.
+Once you have access to the deeds and can view the plans, you’ll notice markers that show whether responsibility lies with you or your neighbour if there’s damage to a fence or wall boundary.

-If you’re ever wondering: "Which side of the fence is mine?" if there has been damage or maintenance is needed, speak to your neighbour.
-The majority of the time, they’ll be just as keen as you are to come to a mutual agreement and resolve the issue.
+If you’re ever unsure, speak to your neighbour.
+Most of the time, they’ll be just as keen as you are to come to a mutual agreement and resolve the issue.

 Is the garden fence covered by my home insurance?